What A-levels do you need to study psychology?

 What A-levels would be useful to have to study psychology?

 Some unis suggest that a mix of sciences and humanities would be useful.
 You could consider studying psychology, or sociology – having a feel for the subject before you start it is always helpful.
-Other typical A-levels taken by psychology students include:
+Other typical A-levels taken by psychology students include:- English

 Examples of psychology degree entry requirements

-Below are a range of Psychology BSc (Hons) courses offered by different universities and the A-level entry requirements they ask for, for September 2018 entry (figures correct as of 22 January 2018).
+Below are a range of Psychology BSc (Hons) courses offered by different universities and their A-level entry requirements for September 2025 entry (figures correct as of 18 December 2024).You should always check entry requirements yourself when it comes to applying, but this gives you a good idea of what to expect:

 Psychology students spill the beans